-If you are wondering why wear compression socks, then you first need to understand how they work.
+If you are wondering why you should wear compression socks, then you first need to understand how they work.

 Well, we know that gravity pulls things downward.
 The same goes with the flow of blood.
 Due to gravitation force, the blood in the veins has to work against it to flow towards the heart.
 But, lack of movement, circulatory problems, and weakened walls of the veins in the legs (venous insufficiency) can cause the blood to pool in the veins in the lower leg.
 This can lead to pain and swelling in this area.
 It could even make you more vulnerable to venous clot formation.

 Compression socks squeeze the veins and tissues in the leg thus improving the flow and making it easier for the blood to return to the heart.
 They also better the flow of the lymph in the legs to reduce the swelling.
 Improved lymph and blood flow can make you feel more comfortable and less tired.
 This is why most athletes and runners wear running compression socks to better their performance on the field as well as to prevent injuries.